HugoPersson01/POWER-CABLE/Machine/README.md

-# This projects source code  TA BORT DENNA MAP SEN
+# This projects source code
 > Describe what the diffrent files contains